MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 ## Additional resources

-For detailed information on the card schema, see the [Bot Framework card schema](https://aka.ms/botSpecs-cardSchema).
+For detailed information on the schema, see the [Bot Framework card schema](https://aka.ms/botSpecs-cardSchema) and the [message activity section](https://aka.ms/botSpecs-activitySchema#message-activity) of the Bot Framework Activity schema.

 Sample code can be found here for
 cards: [C#](https://aka.ms/bot-cards-sample-code)/[JS](https://aka.ms/bot-cards-js-sample-code),